 The only thing better than giving a handmade gift, in my opinion, is receiving one.
 A handmade gift takes a little pre-planning and a little time.
 I don’t give handmade as often as I’d like because I’m not the best at thinking ahead.
-When I do pull it off and the project actually turns out OK, it’s like a tiny victory.
+When I do pull it off and the project actually turns out, it’s like a tiny victory.
 OK…maybe not so tiny!
-That’s the story with this pennant banner.
+That’s the story with this DIY pennant banner.
 I helped host a baby shower and wanted to make something for the baby’s nursery.
 I’m going to show you how to make a pennant banner, but all you need are the most basic sewing skills.
 Nothing fancy required…and I’ve even included the pennant template pattern.

 Cut a length of ribbon or bias tape as long as your banner plus 30 inches.
 That will leave about 15 inches on each end so the banner can be easily hung.
 If using ribbon, fold it in half length-wise and press well.

 There is something charming and fun about banners.
-If you don’t think they go with your style, you could add a seasonal banner.
-I recently spent some time on Pinterest and pinned banner ideas to my “Let’s S E W” board.
-You can see different ways to hang them and the different sizes that are possible.
+If you don’t think they go with your style, add a seasonal banner.
+There are numerous ways to hang them and any size is possible.
 They look so nice on a mantel or above an open doorway.

 If you don’t sew, never fear.
 I’ve got you covered!
-Click the yellow links below (red on mobile) for a few no sew banner options.
+Click the links below for a few no sew banner options.